RamseyBouktila/Working-Assignment-/README.md

 # Ramsey Bouktila 10582121, CA Report-B9MG119

-Introduction: This is report we will review the current IT set up of a small but rapidly growing drinks manufacturer and recommend a cloud strategy appropriate with a business of this size and scope.
-Underpinning our analysis and recommendations will be cost considerations, resource allocation, security, and scalability.
+Introduction: In this report we will review the current IT set up of Boann Distrillery and recommend a cloud strategy appropriate for a business of this size and scope.
+Underpinning our analysis and recommendations will be cost, resource allocation, security, and scalability condiderations.

 We will start by providing a short background to the company, Boann Distillery, before addressing the current IT set up and providing recommendations on future deployement.
-The areas areas of focus of this report will be Customer Relationship Management, Company Website, Ecommerce function/Online store and email communication.

 ## **Boann Distillery:**